How to fix No or Low Impressions and Clicks in Amazon PPC: Strategies for Getting Impressions for Your Amazon Ads

 If you don’t understand your audience then you won’t be able to choose relevant keywords for your campaigns and you’ll be missing the mark.

-Get to know your audience!
+The Fix: Get to know your audience!

 Keep in mind that there might be multiple audiences for your product that you could potentially include in your keywords.